tapasya27/technical-prep-programming/README.md

 4. Group Anagrams -> Alot of new learnings.
 Default dict for all empty values in a list, tuple is hashable but dictionary is not.
 This is important to think when storing any data structure as the key.
 Ord to find values and doing a minus ord("a") which is the ASCII value gives the alphaet index in terms of 26 letters

 5. Top K frequemt items -> Learnings strategy on how to how to sort a list based on values and keys.
-That is the most optimzed approach.
-Sorting is.
+That is the most optimized approach.

+6. Encode/Decode -> An important key is to think how not to use a delimiter, appending a len of the word to the beginning of the word is an easier design approach to keep track of where to break off the word.